jack-watts/empty-tt/README.md

   -x <string>   - path to 428-7 XML to use as template
 ```

 ### Examples

-The follwoing examples showcase the different command expressions that can be used.
+The following examples showcase the different command expressions that can be used.

 **1. Create a MainSubtitle Text profile document**